guillaumebrunerie/ultimate-js-mode/README.md

 writing code) but `tree-sitter` (understandably) often gives bogus trees if the file is not syntactically correct.
 It is acceptable for syntax highlighting, but not for indentation unless you add a bunch of special cases.
-Indenting empty lines is also tricky with `tree-sitter` as there is no node to refer to.
+Indenting empty lines is also very tricky with `tree-sitter` as there is no node to refer to.

 Instead I decided to use indentation from the built-in js-mode, which does an amazing job at indenting JS/JSX files, and adapted it for TS/TSX.
 It took